 These are just a few of the design styles that work well for wedding invitations, and the qualities that each style brings to the design...

-- Traditional and Elegant: This style is classic, timeless and appropriate for both formal and informal weddings.
+Traditional and Elegant: This style is classic, timeless and appropriate for both formal and informal weddings.
 You won’t risk offending any older members of the wedding party with this beautiful, tasteful style choice.
-Achieve the look with script fonts, floral borders and dainty colors.
+Achieve the look of a traditional wedding invitation with script fonts, floral borders and dainty colors.

 - Art Deco: Another old-school style, but one that gives off a stronger vintage vibe, which can feel hip and on-trend.
 An Art Deco invitation style brings a lovely, symmetrical quality to your designs, like in the invitation example below, and adds a distinctly glamorous edge with lavish geometric designs and luxe colors, like gold, silver and jet black.
 You might want to allow for metallic foiling if you go with an Art Deco look.